TNL-Project/TNL/Documentation/Tutorials/Meshes/tutorial_Grids.md

 ## Introduction

 Grids are regular orthogonal meshes.
 Similar to unstructured numerical meshes they provide indexing of mesh entities and express their adjacency.
 The difference, compared to the unstructured meshes, is that the adjacency of the mesh entities are not stored explicitly in the memory but the are computed on-the-fly.
-The interface of grids is as similar as possible to the unstructured meshes but there are some differences.
+Grid may have arbitrary dimension i.e. even higher than 3D.
+It is represented by the templated class \ref TNL::Meshes::Grid which has the following template parameters:

+-  `Dimension` is dimension of the grid.
+This can be any integer value greater than zero.
+-  `Real` is a precision of the arithmetics used by the grid.
+It is `double` by default.
+-  `Device` is the device where the grid shall be allocated.
+Currently it can be either \ref TNL::Devices::Host for CPU or \ref TNL::Devices::Cuda for CUDA supporting GPUs.
+It is \ref TNL::Devices::Host by default.
+-  `Index` is a type being used for indexing.
+It is `int` by default.

+## Grid entities orientations

 The grid entities can be described by their dimension, coordinates and orientation.
 For example in 2D grid we can have horizontal and vertical faces.
 The orientation can be represented by vectors of standard basis with the same direction as the grid entity.
 For more efficient representation we may merge or pack all these vector into one which we refer as *packed basis vector*.
 The following table shows examples for grids in 1D, 2D and 3D.